ctrautma/RHEL_NIC_QUALIFICATION/README.md

   8. The server has enough cores to support a PMD mask of 4 threads plus 5 VCPUs for the VNF image where the cores are on the same NUMA as the NIC if you are running on a multi numa system.

- The tests are located in the QE folder of the git cloned repository.
+ The tests are located in the root folder of the git cloned repository.
 You MUST specify ALL values in the Perf-Verify.conf file.
 The settings are as follows.

  NIC1 and NIC2 NIC Device names such as p6p1 p6p2 enclosed in quotation marks